by aqara

 ├── LICENSE # MIT open source license

-└── README.md # Main project documentation
+└── README.md # Main project document

 Please log in to share your review and rating for this MCP.